pshriwise/obsidian_work_vault/Aurora-Cardinal Meeting Notes.md

 Helen:
   - Updates to MOOSE
-  - Should be releasing a newly tagged version of Aurora soon April/Aya:
+  - Should be releasing a newly tagged version of Aurora soon
+  - DAGMC model has to be in `cm` for Aurora simulations April/Aya:
   - Updates to DAGMC pincell model for Aurora
   - OpenMC always as to be sub-app in Aurora